Bluelab Blog

 Getting started

-To prepare for calibration you will need to select a sample of plants of the similar root zone characteristics and irrigate to maximum water holding capacity (WHC):
+To prepare for calibration you will need to select a sample of plants of similar root zone characteristics and irrigate to maximum water holding capacity (WHC):

 1. Select 2–5 pots or field test areas that best reflect the soil type and moisture conditions per calibration name